Finance

 Whether your goal is investing in growth, expanding your practice, or improving your cash flow, understanding your contingent case inventory is an important valuation for your firm.
 Leveraging your firm’s case inventory to finance case disbursements can allow you the flexibility and liquidity to pivot your focus to investing in digital marketing, technology, and staff, and ultimately build case value for your clients.

-Schedule a no-obligation consultation today to understand how Esquire Bank’s solution-based credit facilities can help you grow your law firm business.
+Schedule a no-obligation consultation today to understand how Esquire Bank’s flexible, financing solutions can help you grow your law firm business.

 Continue Reading